mjarkk/docker-lemp-config/README.md

 - Webserver root: [html](html)

 ## BUGS
-- This docker config will not work on windows
+- This config will not work on windows
 - PHP scripts does sometimes not have the write to exsecute, create, remove. **Fix**: `chmod 777 html -R`